3BioCompBio/AbAgym/README.md

 ---

-duplicated

-The score of each mutation is given by the `DMS_score` column. **It is not an experimental ddG value**, but rather a score that captures the change in binding affinity upon mutation.
-As noted in our publication, the range of the score differs between DMS datasets, and it is therefore crucial to **normalize** the score before using it to, for example, train a machine learning predictor for antibody binding optimization.
-For example, you coud use the `DMS_score_range` column from the metadata table to help you normalize each DMS dataset.
-Also note that experiments with a DMS_score_range of [0/1] only capture destabilizing vs non-destabilizing mutations, and therefore non-destabilizing mutations are a combination of neutral and stabilizing mutations.

-## 🧪 Dataset Description

-- ✅ **67 antibody-antigen DMS datasets** from literature
-- 💥 ~**335k non-redundant mutations** (plus a full set of ~576k raw entries)
-- 🧬 Each mutation includes a `DMS_score` describing its impact on binding affinity
-- 🧩 Each dataset is paired with a PDB structure for structural analysis
-- 🔬 Interface residues defined using a **6 Å threshold** (`closest_interface_atom_distance`)

-> **Important:**
-> The `DMS_score` is **not an experimental ΔΔG**, but a proxy for mutation impact.
-> Scores vary per dataset.
-Use `DMS_score_range` (from metadata) for normalization.
-> Datasets with a [0,1] score range only distinguish destabilizing vs. non-destabilizing.

----
+In the AbAgym data files, the score of each mutation is given by the DMS_score column.
+This score originates from deep mutational scanning (DMS) experiments and is not a direct experimental measurement of binding affinity changes upon mutation.
+Although related, DMS scores and binding affinities are not equivalent, and DMS scores depend on the specific experimental assay used.
+As noted in our publication, different assay types produce scores with varying ranges.
+Some assays output scores between 0 and 1, where 0 indicates complete neutralization (no effect on binding) and 1 indicates full immune escape.
+Others produce scores ranging from negative to positive values: in these cases, 0 typically indicates no effect, positive scores indicate escape mutations, and negative scores suggest enhanced binding.
+If you plan to use this dataset to train machine learning models, it could be necessary to normalize the scores across datasets to account for these differences.
+For details on the DMS assays, please refer to the Supplementary Material of our paper.

 ## ⚠️ License

-The dataset is released under a **non-commercial use license**.
+The dataset is freely accessible for **academic use**.
-📌 For **commercial applications** (e.g., training of prediction tools), please contact:
+📌 For **commercial applications** (e.g., training of prediction tools), please contact us directly (Fabrizio.Pucci@ulb.be)

-- us directly, or
-- **Université libre de Bruxelles Knowledge Transfer Office** at: 📧 `ulbkto@ulb.be`

 ---